SamGree/Battleships/README.md

 ![Tux, the Linux mascot](/readme.images/not.inrang.png)

 ---
-- If 12 shots and not sink all ships, game will end, The winner is the one who get the high scores
+- If 12 shots and not sink all ships, game will end, The winner is the one who get the high scores.
 ![Tux, the Linux mascot](/readme.images/i.won.png)
 ---
-> - If scores will be equal for both player and computer the message will - It's a tie!
+> - If scores will be equal for both player and computer the message will - It's a tie!.
 ![Tux, the Linux mascot](/readme.images/tie.last.png)
 ---
-- If you want to start the game again, enter y to start or n to end the game . and second option is to RUN PROGRAM again.
+- If you want to start the game again, enter y to start or n to end the game, and second option is to click on RUN PROGRAM again.
 ![Tux, the Linux mascot](/readme.images/two.option.png)

 ## **import**
-- os: used for adding a clear() function
+- os: used for adding a clear() function.
 - import platform: used to perform OS-specific tasks, such as clearing the console screen.

 ## Frameworks and Programs Used